althonos/pyrodigal/paper/paper.md

 - Use of local buffers allows for thread-locality in the `OrfFinder.find_genes` method.
-In addition, `pyrodigal` makes use of the Cython feature for releasing the Python Global Interpreter Lock (GIL), which makes the ORF finder class usable in multi-threaded code.
+In addition, `pyrodigal` makes use of the Cython feature for releasing the Python Global Interpreter Lock (GIL), which makes the ORF finder class usable in multi-threaded code. -->

 # Optimization

-In addition to the changes to the data storage, Pyrodigal implements a SIMD-accelerated heuristic filter for skipping the scoring of connections between dynamic programming nodes.
+Prodigal was profiled with Valgrind [@Valgrind:2007] to identify critical parts of the original code.
+Using bacterial genomes from the proGenomes2 database [@proGenomes2:2020], we found that for long enough sequences, a large fraction of the CPU cycles was spent in the `score_connections` function.

 Prodigal works internally with a dynamic programming approach to score all the connections nodes, which represent start and stop codon throughout the sequence.